Outsmart your Chromecast and stream anything you want

 Cast all your content to the big screen.

-If you want to play media files saved to your device, or you’re using a streaming app with no Chromecast support, there are hacks available so you can still get your content up on the big screen.
+If you want to play media files saved to your device, or you’re using a streaming app with no Chromecast support, there are hacks available so you can still get your content up on your 4K TV.

 Apps that don’t support Chromecast